Trade Mark Services

 What can a trade mark lawyer help me with?

-Trade mark lawyers can help individuals and businesses protect their valuable intellectual property.
-As standard, they can help file a trade mark application, submit or resolve opposition claims to a new mark, and litigate or defend an infringement.
+A trade mark lawyer can help protect your valuable intellectual property.
+As standard, they can help file a trade mark application, submit or resolve trade mark opposition claims to a new mark, and litigate or defend an infringement.
 But just as importantly, they work as specialist advisors and problem-solvers for your business, helping you to maximise your commercial value through the intellectual property assets you own.

 Case Study